High Blood Pressure

 High blood pressure (hypertension) means the pressure in your blood vessels is too high.
 Approximately 70 to 80 million Americans have hypertension.
 However, only half of those diagnosed have their high blood pressure under control.
 Uncontrolled high blood pressure places you at risk for aneurysm, stroke, organ damage, heart attack, and other heart conditions.

 High Blood Pressure Symptoms

 Doctors sometimes call hypertension a “silent” disease.
 Even when blood pressure readings are dangerously high, there are usually no noticeable symptoms.
 Undiagnosed high blood pressure can go unnoticed for years, causing irreversible damage to your heart.
-That’s why blood pressure checks are so important — and why Dignity Health - St. Rose Dominican offers them to all our patients.
+That’s why blood pressure checks are so important — and why Dignity Health offers them to all our patients.
 The American Heart Association recommends regular blood pressure screening every two years starting at age 20.

 Your blood pressure reading provides two measurements:

-- Systolic blood pressure is the pressure when your heart is pushing blood through your body and squeezing (contracting).
+- Systolic blood pressure is the pressure that occurs when your heart is pushing blood through your body and squeezing (contracting).
 It should be less than 120.
 It’s the top number of a blood pressure reading.

 What Causes High Blood Pressure?

 There are two types of hypertension, each with different causes: